christos42/Enhancing-Biomedical-Knowledge-Discovery-for-Diseases/README.md

 that are contained in SciSpacy library.
 We provide our updated version of the scripts for reference.
 - Run ```5_mention_extraction_scispacy.py --date [--linker] [--input_path] [--output_path]``` to extract the entities [NOTE 2] and link them to the defined knowledge base/vocabularies.
 Arguments:
   - date (string): the date of the PMID extraction in the following format: day_month_year
-  - linker (string) (optional, default value: <i>umls</i>): the knowledge base/vocabulary where the extracted entities are linked.
+  - linker (string) (optional, default value: <i>umls</i>): the knowledge base/vocabulary/taxonomy where the extracted entities are linked.
 Supported linkers: umls, mesh, rxnorm, go, hpo, drugbank, gs, ncbi, snomed
   - input_path (string) (optional, default value: <i>output/abstracts/</i>): the path with the extracted abstracts
   - output_path (string) (optional, default value: <i>output/mentions_extraction/</i>)
 - Run ```6_entity_linking_merge.py --date [--input_path]``` to merge the mapped entities of the different linkers (e.g. UMLS, GO, etc.) [NOTE 3].
 Arguments:
   - date (string): the date of the PMID extraction in the following format: day_month_year
   - input_path (string) (optional, default value: <i>output/mentions_extraction/</i>): the path with the extracted mentions
 - Run ```7_group_ne_tags.py --date [--input_path]``` to group the extracted entities.
+Arguments:
+  - date (string): the date of the PMID extraction in the following format: day_month_year
+  - input_path (string) (optional, default value: <i>output/mentions_extraction/</i>): the path with the extracted mentions
+- Run ```8_sampling_linking_codes.py --date [--input_path]``` to sample the mapped/linked entities.
+Some extracted entities
+  are linked in more than one knowledge bases/vocabularies.
+Based on their entity type (e.g. disease, gene, etc.) a prioritised sampling strategy is defined and used.
+For example, for an entity with predicted type <i>chemical/drug</i>, we firstly check if there is any linked entity to RXNORM (specific vocabulary for chemicals) in order to sample it.
   Arguments:
   - date (string): the date of the PMID extraction in the following format: day_month_year
   - input_path (string) (optional, default value: <i>output/mentions_extraction/</i>): the path with the extracted mentions